jinghuazhao/INF/README.md

 SecureCloud.md | Information for SecureCloud (unavailable here yet)

 As noted in MMP12.sh, the MMP12 case could have been done genomewide; the CAD summary statistics is also described [here](https://github.com/jinghuazhao/Omics-analysis/tree/master/CAD).
-A toy example with colocalisation analysis can be found in the association analysis section of [software-notes](https://github.com/jinghuazhao/software-notes) as well as the [BMI example](https://github.com/jinghuazhao/Omics-analysis/tree/master/BMI).
+A simulated example with colocalisation analysis can be found in the association analysis section of [software-notes](https://github.com/jinghuazhao/software-notes) as well as the [BMI example](https://github.com/jinghuazhao/Omics-analysis/tree/master/BMI).